It is the incredible generosity of the community that assists MannaCare to continue to provide excellent facilities and services for everyone.

 If you’re interested in something that makes a real difference in our community, then please contact Tanya Warms on 9856 1260 or send us an enquiry.

 Friends of MannaCare

-The ‘Friends’ is a group of relatives or past relatives of MannaCare residents who provide support to new families.
-They make them feel more welcome within residential services and a part of our caring community.
+The ‘Friends’ is a group of relatives or past relatives of MannaCare residents and community volunteers who provide support to residents and their families.

 The Friends of MannaCare group arrange social functions and guest speakers.

 ‘Friends of MannaCare’ monthly Sunday Afternoon Music Program (the last Sunday of each month) is held in Cassia House Plaza commencing at 2pm.

 Many families of relatives have been visiting on the Sunday afternoons to enjoy a picnic afternoon tea with their relatives.